An Integrated Food Systems Approach to Build Nutrition Security

 HarvestPlus is implementing a rapid-response project in Africa and Asia with support from the Government of Canada.
 The 18-month project responds to the urgent need to provide nutrition and livelihood relief to vulnerable households in low- and middle- income countries suffering from poor food and nutrition conditions heightened by the COVID-19 pandemic.

-The project “An Integrated Food Systems Approach to Build Nutrition Security“ will equip 7.8 million smallholder farming families in Bangladesh, Democratic Republic of Congo, Malawi, Pakistan, Zambia, and Zimbabwe to grow nutrient-rich biofortified staple crops.
+The project “An Integrated Food Systems Approach to Build Nutrition Security“ will equip smallholder farming families in Bangladesh, Democratic Republic of Congo, Malawi, Pakistan, Zambia, and Zimbabwe to grow nutrient-rich biofortified staple crops.
 It will also strengthen these farming families’ access to post-harvest markets, enabling them to sell any surplus, and extending the nutrition and health benefits of biofortification to vulnerable non-farm consumers.
+HarvestPlus aims to benefit 7.8 million people over the life of the project.

 The biofortified staples promoted in the project are conventionally bred (non-GM) to be rich in iron, zinc, or vitamin A—micronutrients that help act as a first line of defense against viruses and diseases and are shown in scientific research to improve nutrition and health when eaten regularly.
 Growing biofortified crops costs farming families no more than conventional local varieties to grow and help women and children reach their physical and intellectual potential.